Sandeepa-B/sandeepa-b.github.io/_pages/other.md

 ## Music

 I am also an amateur drummer and singer.
-I have been playing drums since I was 12.
 I deeply love playing bands and the friends that I made through music.
 If there is anything that can save my life, it must be rock.
 Rock you.
 Here are some performance

 **Graduation performance-By HornPub Band: 2019-5-24**